-Deviations from pre-MIP to post-MIP were used the short-time subjective effect of MIP and deviations to post-ToL were as long-time subjective effect of MIP.
+Deviations from pre-MIP to post-MIP used the short-term subjective effect of the MIP, and deviations to post-ToL used the long-term subjective effect of the MIP.

-Classification with Support vector machine
+Classification with Support Vector Machine

-In this Experiment, we aimed to induce three different mood states, positive, negative, and neutral.
-Successful MIs could lead different mood states, and of course the subjective responses should be different.
-The good separation of subjective ratings of three mood means the success of MI, and degree of separation could also represent individual differences of the participants for MIP.
+In this experiment, we aimed to induce three different mood states—positive, negative, and neutral.
+Successful MI could lead to different mood states, and of course the subjective responses would be expected to differ.
+A good separation among the subjective ratings of the three moods means successful MI, and the degree of separation could also represent individual differences among the participants.

-Thus, we tested this by using Support Vector Machine (SVM) to see especially short-time subjective effect of MIP.
-SVM is one of the supervised machine learning technique to classify data.
-In this experiment, we used deviations of subjective mood from pre-MIP to post-MIP as input of SVM.
-The labels of classification were three valences of MIP (positive, negative, and neutral).
-In SVM, subset of data were used for training and SVM was evaluated by estimation score for test data.
-To avoid overfitting to specific training data, leave-one-out cross validation was used in this experiment.
-This is a special case of k-fold cross validation.
-In k-fold cross validation, data is separated into k partitions and each partitions is tested with the other partitions as train data and then all k-times accuracies are averaged.
-Especially in leave-one-out, k is the same as data size.
+We tested this by using Support Vector Machine (SVM) to determine especially the short-term subjective effect of MIP.
+SVM is a supervised machine learning technique for classifying data.
+In this experiment, as SVM input we used deviations of subjective mood from pre-MIP to post-MIP.
+The classification labels were the three MIP valences (positive, negative, and neutral).
+In SVM, a subset of the data was used for training, and SVM performance was evaluated by estimation score for the test data.
+To avoid overfitting to specific training data, leave-one-out cross-validation was used.
+This is a special case of k-fold cross-validation.
+In k-fold cross-validation, data are separated into k partitions, and each partition is tested with the other partitions as training data, and then all k-time accuracies are averaged.
+Especially in leave-one-out cross-validation, k is the same as the data size.

-In this analysis, data of soundscape-neutral condition was used as a representative of neutral MI because it revealed significant differences with positive and negative induction in some of scales (see result and discussion).
-We trained SVM on python with scikit-learn library.
-Because the aim of this analysis is to reveal the separation of the data into three groups, we ignore complex relationships like interactions between input dimensions and used linear kernel method.
-Moreover, because of the same reason, we did not tune hyper parameters of the model and used default value of the library (C=1).
+In this analysis, the data for the soundscape-neutral condition were used as a representative of neutral MI, because it revealed significant differences from positive and negative induction in some of the scales (see Result and Discussion sections).
+We trained SVM on Python with the Scikit-learn library.
+Because the aim of this analysis was to reveal the separation of the data into three groups, we ignored complex relationships, such as interactions between input dimensions, and used the linear kernel method.
+For the same reason, we did not tune hyper-parameters of the model and used the default value of the library (C=1).

 Result

-Short term subjective effect
+Short-term subjective effect